khantthureinzaw/flask-microblog/README.md

 ### Personal / Educational Use
 - This project is intended for personal learning and experimentation.
-- No license is included.
+  > ⚠️ No license has been provided.
+This project is for personal and educational use only.